-- Evidence is “material” when it relates to an important issue in the case and makes it more likely you are innocent.
+- The evidence is “material” when it relates to an important issue in the case and makes it more likely you are innocent.

-- Evidence is “noncumulative” when it adds something to what the judge or jury already heard.
+- The evidence is “noncumulative” when it adds something to what the judge or jury already heard.

 - Finally, the evidence must be something that when considered with all of the other evidence would probably lead to a different outcome.

 2. File the petition with the clerk of the court where you were convicted

 - You must file your petition with the clerk of the court in which you were convicted.